narcissawright/MeltyLumens/README.md

 # MeltyLumens
 a Cardano native asset.
+Paid to people who do well in the MELTY BLOOD: TYPE LUMINA tournaments held in Narcissa's Castle Reborn discord server :)

+Mainly uploading this for "posterity" but if you're interested in minting on Cardano then you can do so by following these steps:
 - fully sync a node
 - edit create_new_token_mainnet.sh with your preferred parameters (testnet vs mainnet, custom asset name, custom policy)
 - run create_new_token_mainnet.sh